Yaoooyu/CS-MSASR/README.md

 ### 📌 Background

-Intelligent human-computer interaction systems should not only focus on mainstream languages but also understand **regional dialects** that are rich in emotional and cultural characteristics.
-Changsha is the capital of Hunan province in China, and the **Changsha dialect**, as one of the significant dialects in southern China, features **variable intonation** and **vivid expressions**, but is **almost absent** in current Artificial Intelligence (AI) corpora.
+Intelligent human-computer interaction systems should extend beyond mainstream languages to embrace **regional dialects**, which carry rich emotional nuances and cultural heritage.
+As the capital of Hunan Province, **Changsha** is home to the **Changsha dialect**—a prominent variety in southern China known for its **dynamic intonation** and **expressive vocabulary**.
+However, despite its linguistic value, the Changsha dialect remains **largely underrepresented** in existing Artificial Intelligence (AI) corpora.

+This project aims to fill that gap by providing resources and tools tailored for the Changsha dialect, contributing to more inclusive and culturally aware AI systems.

 ---